tremendous-rewards/tremendous-python/RELEASING.md

 generated correctly.
 Please open a Pull Request with the file changes and wait for the test pipeline before merging it to main.

-## Step 2 - Update the version on `lib/tremendous/version.py` and `pyproject.yml`
+## Step 2 - Update the version

-The Pull Request with the changes to the generated files should update the version on `lib/tremendous/version.py` and `pyproject.yml` following [Semantic Versioning][2] practices - most changes here should be backwards compatible and deserve a MINOR version update
+The Pull Request with the changes to the generated files should update the version on `tremendous/version.py` and `pyproject.toml` following [Semantic Versioning][2] practices - most changes here should be backwards compatible and deserve a MINOR version update